-Using point-to-point protocol (PPP), the AlterPath Manager E2000 is equipped with modem dialing capability to allow complete out-of-band access to remote console server devices.
+Using point-to-point protocol (PPP), the AlterPath Manager E2000, 2500, and 5000 are equipped with modem dialing capability to allow complete out-ofband access to remote console server devices.
 Moreover, users have the choice to use PPP as the primary mode of connection or only as a backup connection in the event that the network fails.
+The following modem/serial cards are supported: